 Tip #3: Certification can “make or break” your job candidacy.

 If two otherwise equally qualified candidates competed for the same position and I were the hiring manager, then dollars to donuts I would select the certified individual.
 This is a primary reason for you to earn industry certifications–the credentials serve as a way for you to differentiate yourself from your competition in the job market.
 And if you don’t have experience, you need all the help you can get to stand out from the crowd in a positive way.

 Also, some situations require that you possess one or more IT certifications at the outset.
-For instance, if you want to contract with the US federal government on IT security matters, then you’ll need to earn one or more industry credentials to demonstrate competency in that subject area, like Security+, CISSP, CCNA Security, Certified Ethical Hacker, and even Network+ and A+.
+For instance, if you want to contract with the US federal government on IT security matters, then you’ll need to earn one or more industry credentials to demonstrate competency in that subject area, like Security+, CISSP, CCNA Security, White Hat Hacking, and even Network+ and A+.

 The rest of the CBT Nuggets team and I want to hear about your experiences.
 How were you able to break into the IT industry?
 How did you overcome the first job vs. no experience “chicken and the egg” puzzle?
 Please let us know in the comments portion of this post.

 Here are a few more CBT Nuggets resources about gaining experience in IT:

 How to Become an IT Security Expert